 In recent years, support from and close collaboration with our partners has enabled us to expand our applied research programmes, which influence change in all areas of work.
 These range from our groundbreaking fit for work programme, conducted across over 30 countries which examined the impact of musculoskeletal disorders on the ability to work and the impact on economies and society through to our highly influential work on the knowledge economy, on the bottom ten million earners in the workforce and on youth unemployment.

-In September 2011, we launched the Big Innovation Centre, an exciting and ambitious initiative to transform the UK into a global innovation hub.
-With support from all political parties, Bringing together some of the world’s leading companies with key policy institutions, it is encouraging innovation to balance and grow the UK economy.
+In September 2011, we launched the Big Innovation Centre, an exciting and ambitious initiative to transform the UK into a global innovation hub, it is encouraging innovation to balance and grow the UK economy.

 Beyond the UK, our advice has been sought out by a range of governments including from Australia, New Zealand and Kuwait.
 Our reach is continuing to extend overseas and we draw on international examples of good practice to inform UK employers and policy makers.